 Real French balayage does not use foil or meche strips.
 Salons in the US frequently do balayage this way.

-With French balayage, color should be painted vertically, with only the top of the hair strand receiving color.
+With French balayage, the color should be painted vertically, with only the top of the hair strand receiving color.
 Your stylist will then layer in depth on the ends.
 Color should not be brushed or pushed down into the hair.

 Balayage, the word, is French and means scanning or sweeping.